-We were recently asked to speak to a group of new investors who were admittedly hesitant to meet with a Financial Advisor.
-Some were scared of being judged, others afraid to learn they were not on track for their age group or life stage.
-The conversation emphasized the amount of anxiety that can come with taking this very important step and prompted us to remind our audience what they should ask a potential Advisor in order to feel more comfortable with taking the next step of meeting an Advisor for the first time.
+We were recently asked to speak to a group of new investors who were hesitant to meet with a Financial Advisor.
+Some were scared of being judged while others afraid to learn they were not on track for their age group or life stage.
+The conversation emphasized the amount of anxiety that can come with taking this very important step.
+It prompted us to remind our audience what they should ask a potential Advisor in order to feel more comfortable.
 Equally important, there are things you can ask yourself to ensure that you have found the right Advisor for your unique needs.

 Your Financial Advisor will be the person you’ll count on to help you make the best decisions for your financial future.
 They will help prepare you for retirement, plan for paying for college, help you to save for a house, and so much more.
 This is no small responsibility.
-Whether you already have an Advisor or are currently considering hiring one, there are some important questions you should ask yourself and him/her before trusting them with your money.
+Whether you already have an Advisor or are currently considering hiring one, there are some important questions you should ask your financial advisor and yourself before beginning to invest.

 Let’s start with the questions you can ask your potential Advisor.
 This person should answer these questions openly and without making you feel like you are overstepping any boundaries.
 The answers should also not leave you feeling more confused than you were when the conversation started.
 After all, if you can’t have an open, easy, and enjoyable conversation with them, how will you feel discussing the intimate details of your personal financial situation?

 - How do you determine which investments are best for me and my family?
-It is crucial to have an Advisor that will consider the breadth of your situation -- your future goals, your current assets, your tolerance for market fluctuations, your family life and plans for your children and/or parents, etc. If they are not an Independent Financial Advisor, what limitations do they face regarding what recommendations they can make?
+It is crucial to have an Advisor that will consider the breadth of your situation.
+This can be your future goals, your current assets, your tolerance for market fluctuations, your family life and plans for your children and/or parents, etc. If they are not an Independent Financial Advisor, what limitations do they face regarding what recommendations they can make?
 An Independent Financial Advisor will have the ability to offer unbiased advice and virtually unlimited investment options.

 - Are you a fiduciary?
 Being a fiduciary means that the Advisor must, by law, suppress their own interests and put the interests of their clients first.
 Many Advisors would certainly do this anyway, but holding the fiduciary designation will add a layer of protection and peace of mind for you.